 The Ultra HD Forum notes that these additional UHD technologies can be "layered" onto Foundation UHD technologies in order to upgrade the consumer experience.
-For example, 7.1+4 immersive audio can be transmitted instead of 5.1 surround sound and/or dynamic HDR metadata can be included with HDR10-based.
+For example, 7.1+4 immersive audio can be transmitted instead of 5.1 surround sound and/or dynamic HDR metadata can be included with HDR10 content and/or dynamic HDR metadata can be included with HDR10 content and/or dynamic HDR metadata can be included with HDR10-based.
 Content-aware encoding can be employed to increase encoding efficiency.
 Content producers and service providers may elect to implement one or more additional UHD technologies according to market drivers, the capabilities of the end-to-end ecosystem and consumer preferences.
 See Sections 12 through Annex E: AVS2.